avesbox/acanthis/.website/defining-schemas.md

 });
 ```

-::: info
+::: warning
 The `merge()` method will overwrite the existing properties.
-It will only add the new properties to the schema.
 :::

 ### `pick()`